State Update: (in no particular order) - last updated 04/11/18

-Maryland - HB0718 and SB0531 - Are very well written and should receive broad bipartisan support by appropriately defining DPC as outside of insurance.
-(Maryland also has a wonderful piece of legislation designed to call out PBMs for their lack of price transparency.)
+Maryland - HB0718 and SB0531 - were well written and should receive broad bipartisan support by appropriately defining DPC as outside of insurance.
+Neither passed the committee level, and HB0718 was formally withdrawn after an unfavorable recommendation on 04/09/18 (Maryland also has a wonderful piece of legislation designed to call out PBMs for their lack of price transparency.)

 Section 1(3)(a) comes dangerously close to the old HMO gatekeeper provision and I am not convinced that the language in Section 1(3)(b) will be easily enforced.